fbef0102/Game-Private_Plugin/L4D_插件/Items_物品/l4d2_replace_gun_item/readme.md

 * <details><summary>How does it work?</summary>

-	* Detect all weapons/items/melees and replace with other guns/items/melees on round start 0.8 sec later
+	* Detect all weapons/items/melees and replace with other guns/items/melees on round start 1.8 sec later
 	* Replace the weapon if the weapon is late spawn during the game.
 For example:
 		* Bile jar, nightstick from uncommon infected
 		* Items from Foot Locker
-	* The weapons won't be replaced or removed if weapons are transitioned entities between maps
+	* The weapons/items won't be replaced or removed if weapons/items are transitioned entities between maps
 	* Modify [data/l4d2_replace_gun_item.cfg](data/l4d2_replace_gun_item.cfg)
 		* Replace big guns with other guns
 		* Replace items with other items